 Correspondence Profile Explanatory Notes

-The following pages are designed to help you determine which school(s) might be best for you to investigate further.
+The above-profiled correspondence programs are designed to help you determine which schools might be best for you to investigate further.
 To simplify your search, the schools are grouped according to the level of study or degrees they offer.
-The study level is noted on the top right portion of each listed starting with the most advanced degrees and working down to the more basic levels.

 Under the study level are letters that indicate the kind of degrees or certificates offered.